Harsh4601/Doctor-Bot/README.md

 So our idea was to create an app which provides 100% guidance and suggestions to a patient regardless of going to the hospital.

 # Impact on Society 🌏
+This app have a great impact on our society:
+* Reduction in use of carbon films.
+* Secure and safe storage of your report.
+* Less mental pressure.
+* Reduction in capital spent on hospitals .
+* Record history of diagnostic checkups.

 # Steps to run 📲